-You and your ex will have some huge long term financial decisions but also some you may need to make very quickly.
+You and your ex will have important medium and longer term financial decisions to consider but some you may need to make very quickly.

 However, you may be concerned that your ex will simply stop supporting you or will sell, transfer or somehow get rid of money and property deliberately to prevent a fair financial settlement from being reached.
 Speed - and specialist legal advice - will protect yourself and your family.